geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 #### Q: What technologies need to be updated?

-The following updates are required for spring-framework-6.
+The following updates are required for spring-framework-6, each update requiring several others to occur at the same time.

 <img src="/img/posts/2.26/gs3-updates.svg" alt="GeoServer 3 Updates" style="display:block; margin-left:auto; margin-right:auto; width:70%;"/>